openaps/docs/docs/Iterate-improve/improvement-projects.md

 # Iterating and Improving

 At this point, you're probably familiar enough to understand some of the limitations or usability frustrations of this DIY system.
-(You get 1 point for having your own complaint, one point for hearing Dana complain about "frying a Pi", and one point to hear someone talking about using an Edison or a "RileyLink" or another tool to cut down on the size of their openAPS implementation.)
+(You get one point for having your own complaint, one point for hearing Dana complain about "frying a Pi", and one point to hear someone talking about using an Edison or a "RileyLink" or another tool to cut down on the size of their openAPS implementation.)
 The main point here is that this is still not a set-and-forget system, and there's lots to improve on.
 This page will serve as a landing page to point out to various other projects, or notes on how people might be improving the system.

 ### Using other pumps